rutgerblom/SDDC.Lab/README.md

 ## Credits

-A lot of credits go to **Yasen Simeonov** and his project at https://github.com/yasensim/vsphere-lab-deploy.
+A big thank you to **Yasen Simeonov**.
+His project at https://github.com/yasensim/vsphere-lab-deploy was the inspiration for this project.
+Thank you **Luis Chano** for helping me push this project further all the time.
+Thank you **#vCommunity** for trying this out and giving feedback.